Living

 Behind the scenes, emergency calls go through Public Safety Answering Points (PSAPs): regional dispatch centers that connect you to the correct service.

-When you dial 112, your call is routed to a central dispatch center (Central de Emergência).
+You dial 112.
+Your call is routed to a central dispatch center (Central de Emergência).
 The operator's first job is to triage your call.
 They will ask you for three crucial pieces of information:

 1. What is the emergency?
 (Medical, fire, crime, etc.)